ali-robot/Lab_website_2025/README.md

 My mission is to bridge research and engineering, creating solutions that are not just theoretical, but **practical, efficient, and deployable**.

 Experience:
-Startups (software dev)
+Embedded systems
+Robotics
+software Engineering (Startups)
 Teaching (masters programs)
-Project Management
+Project Management (automotive)

 # Home